Review: ‘Throne of Glass’ by Sarah J. Maas

 Then one of the other contestants turns up dead... quickly followed by another.
 Can Celaena figure out who the killer is before she becomes a victim?
 As the young assassin investigates, her search leads her to discover a greater destiny than she could possibly have imagined.

-Celaena Sardothien is an 18-year-old assassin who is about to gain her freedom from the salt mines of Endovier, but there is a catch to it.
-Prince Dorian wants her to be his champion in an important competition.
+Storyline: Celaena Sardothien is an 18-year-old assassin who is about to gain her freedom from the salt mines of Endovier, but there is a catch to it.
+Prince Dorian wants her to be his champion in a competition that her father, the King, has created.
 She’s forced to go through a competition with other assassins, warriors, and thieves to find the next royal assassin for the King.
-Unfortunately, most of the other competitors are being killed off and Celaena is afraid she’s going to be next.
+Unfortunately, most of the other competitors are being killed off, and Celaena is afraid she will be next.
 She’s a strong female character that knows how to handle herself and what is out there.
-She ends up becoming friends with a princess in the castle and something else entirely that is trying to help her, which Celaena doesn’t think she should trust at first.
+She ends up becoming friends with a princess in the castle and something else entirely trying to help her, which Celaena doesn’t think she should trust at first.

-The King is one ruthless king, who definitely is not my favorite.
+The King is one ruthless King, who definitely is not my favorite.
 I’m kind of cautious of what he has planned.
-I can’t trust a character who goes out and kills without remorse and that is what the King is exactly.
+I can’t trust a character who goes out and kills without remorse, and this King is just like that on killing without remorse.
+It’s like he has no soul.